 Myth #2: Utah has weird liquor laws.
 We prefer the terms "quirky" and "conservative."

-Myth #3: All Utah beer is weak.
-Grocery store and gas station beer is 3.2% alcohol-by-weight, which is roughly equivalent to the 4.0% alcohol-by-volume found in light beers.
-Full-strength beers, wine and spirits can be purchased from the state owned liquor store and bars.
+Myth #4: All Utah beer is weak.
+Grocery store, gas station and draft beer is 5% alcohol-by-volume*.
+Wine, higher strength beers and spirits can be purchased from the state-owned liquor stores and bars.
+(As of November 1, 2019)

 Myth #5: You can't order a strong cocktail in Utah.
 While doubles and free poured cocktails are not allowed, there are other "flavoring" liquors that can be generously added to any cocktail to increase the potency.
 I'm not sure what flavor 151 proof rum adds to a drink (other than burning), but it's legal.